 Step 3: Place Posts

 Place posts in each hole and make sure they are straight.
 Pour in fast-drying concrete or soil and gravel, tamping frequently as you add material to the hole.
 Make each post as sturdy as possible.
 Stretch strings between the posts to make sure they are in line with one another.
 After the posts are in place, spread soil around the base of the posts to create a more finished appearance.

 Good post placement is essential for building a high-quality fence.
 If the posts are out of alignment, the entire fence will be crooked.

 Step 4: Install Stringers

-Long pieces of wood known as stringers get attached to picket fences horizontally near the top and bottom of the fence and act to support the pickets.
-Measure the space between posts and cut two 2"x4"s to that length.
-Fit the stringers between the posts and attach them using 2'' galvanized nails and a nail gun.
+Long pieces of wood known as "stringers," get attached to picket fences horizontally near the top and bottom of the fence which support the pickets.
+Measure the space between posts and cut two 2x4s to that length.
+Fit the stringers between the posts and attach them using 2" galvanized nails and a nail gun.